Chalarangelo/30-seconds-of-code/snippets/bifurcate.md

 tags: array,intermediate
 ---

-Splits values into two groups.
-If an element in `filter` is truthy, the corresponding element in the collection belongs to the first group; otherwise, it belongs to the second group.
+Splits values into two groups, based on the result of the given `filter` array.

 - Use `Array.prototype.reduce()` and `Array.prototype.push()` to add elements to groups, based on `filter`.
+- If `filter` has a truthy value for any element, add it to the first group, otherwise add it to the second group.

 ```js
 const bifurcate = (arr, filter) =>